 But, if you have a CSA BASIC score above 90% for more than 2 months in a row in 2 BASIC categories or more, you’ll be deemed a “High Risk Carrier” by the FMCSA.

-When this happens, make sure that your driver qualification files and all of your other compliance documents are in order because a friendly investigator from the FMCSA or your State DOT will be paying you a visit soon.
+When this happens, make sure that your driver qualification files and all of your other DOT compliance documents are in order because a friendly investigator from the FMCSA or your State DOT will be paying you a visit soon.
 (Check out this article to help prepare for a DOT Compliance Review)

 How do I check My FMCSA CSA Scores?